kimwalisch/primecount/doc/Hard-Special-Leaves.md

 size $O(segment\ size^{\frac{levels - level}{levels}})$ from the sieve array.
 The last
 level of this tree corresponds to the sieve array used in the algorithm.
-Just like in the original algorithm with the binary index tree (a.k.a Fenwick tree), we can count the number of unsieved elements ≤ n in the sieve array using the new tree-like data structure by traversing the tree from the root node to the bottom and summing the current number of unsieved elements stored in each node.
+Just like in the original algorithm with the binary index tree (a.k.a Fenwick tree), we can count the number of unsieved elements ≤ $n$ in the sieve array using the new tree-like data structure by traversing the tree from the root node to the bottom and summing the current number of unsieved elements stored in each node.